GameOfCode64/Specmatic-test-crm-api/README.md

   Use external examples when a case doesn't belong in the spec file itself, or when you'd rather manage test data outside of the OpenAPI document.

+Each external example is structured as a matched request/response pair, following Specmatic's naming convention, so Specmatic can automatically discover and pair them with the correct operation and status code — no manual wiring required.
+This means they run exactly like inline examples both locally and in CI, with zero extra configuration.

 You can validate that all examples (inline and external) are schema-correct without needing a running server or database at all:

 ```bash